Find your direction and follow it with a B.A. in psychology.

 Psychology is the study of human behavior.
 It’s an ever-evolving field of science that touches every aspect of our lives.
-Psychologists work in laboratory and non-laboratory settings, exploring complex personal and societal issues, using their research to improve lives, and helping individuals and groups overcome challenges and improve performance.
+Psychologists work in laboratory and non-laboratory settings, explore complex personal and societal issues, use their research to improve lives, and help individuals and groups overcome challenges and improve performance.

 Psychology at Northern Vermont University

 The psychology curriculum at NVU is comprehensive and thorough.
 Our faculty push you to question contentious issues in psychology and explore the psychological aspects of everything from the Civil War to gender to aging.
 You’ll learn the fundamentals of psychology and research, develop critical-thinking skills, and learn to analyze and integrate information from other disciplines to the field of psychology.
 A broad choice of electives in developmental, abnormal and social psychology allow expand your knowledge and allow you to tailor your degree toward a particular interest.
 As a culminating experience, with the support of your advisor, you’ll complete and document an internship or advanced research project in your home community.

 - 100% online; complete your coursework from your home or office.

 - In-state rates* no matter where you live

 - 2.0 cumulative GPA required

 *The in-state rate does not apply to courses that NVU Online students take from other Vermont State College institutions or for non-Vermont students utilizing the face-to-face advising model or pursuing the hybrid B.S. in Early Childhood Education degree.

 This link will take you to the B.A. in psychology degree requirements listed in the 2017-18 course catalog for Johnson State College.
 Johnson State College and Lyndon State College will become Northern Vermont University on July 1, 2018.
 The 2018-19 NVU course catalog will be available in early summer 2018.